steeltanuki/liqo/docs/examples/replicated-deployments.md

 First, make sure that the [requirements](/examples/requirements.md) for Liqo are satisfied.

-Then, let's open a terminal on your machine and launch the following script, which creates the three above-mentioned clusters with KinD and installs Liqo on all of them.
+Then, let's open a terminal on your machine and launch the following scripts, which creates the three above-mentioned clusters and installs Liqo on all of them.

+if you are using KinD you must use the following script:

 {{ env.config.html_context.generate_clone_example('replicated-deployments') }}

+if you are using k3d you must use the following script:

+{{ env.config.html_context.generate_clone_example('replicated-deployments', 'k3d') }}

 Export the kubeconfigs environment variables to use them in the rest of the tutorial: